GeostatsGuy/MultivariateModeling/README.md

-# MultivariateModeling
+#i Multivariate, Spatial Modeling

-Short course on multivariate, spaital modeling.
+Short course on multivariate, spatial modeling formatted with lectures, and hands-on demos for 1-day or 2 day formats.

 #### Course Objectives: